 UNIVERSITY SERVICES AND FACILITIES

 The University of Bremen offers a number of services and facilities available to all students.
 The campus library not only provides one of the largest catalogs in Northern Germany, but also offers quiet work spaces and is staffed with helpful librarians.
-The university also features a self-learning center for languages and will soon offer a writing center similar to Dickinson’s.
+The university also features a self-learning center for languages and resources for writing support.
 Students who have learning disabilities, difficulty adjusting to the academic structure, or other special needs are welcome in the campus psychologists’ office.
 The Dickinson-in-Bremen Program has a fully-equipped room on campus that is exclusively for Dickinson students.
 The Dickinson Room is intended as a work space and a convenient place to spend down-time between classes.